thomnat/thomnat/README.md

-Hi there, I'm ✨ Natalie ✨
+Hi there, I'm Natalie ✨ 👋🏻

-I am currently a student at Bloomtech Institute of Techonology 🖥️
+I am a student at Bloomtech Institute of Technology 🖥️ enrolled in their Full Stack Web Developer Course

-I'm currently learning/mastering:
+💡I'm currently learning/mastering:

-  💡 React
+React
-  💡 Javascript
+Javascript
-  💡 HTML
+HTML
-  💡 CSS
+CSS

+📬How to reach me: nataliethompson2314@gmail.com

 Fun Fact: I have a free roam bunny 🐰

 <!--
 **thomnat/thomnat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.